If Kentucky's public pension system was a private-sector business, it would have been forced to close its doors many years ago.

 Kentucky's taxpayers will continue to be on the hook for billions of dollars if the General Assembly cannot muster the political courage to make significant changes in the near future.

-At issue: March 27 Herald-Leader article "Plan to fund state pension program wins approval"
+March 27 Herald-Leader article "Plan to fund state pension program wins approval"